 Erb’s palsy is a type of brachial plexus injury where a collection of your child’s nerves that run from their spinal cord out to their shoulders, hands, and arms were torn, stretched, or damaged during birth.
 This results in permanent disability and your child may spend the rest of his or her life with a limp or paralyzed arm, a numb feeling, or lack of muscle control.

-If this injury was caused by negligence during birth, you have the right to seek compensation for your child’s lifelong care.
-Delaware Erb’s palsy attorneys are dedicated to helping you recover and get your family adjusted to this new lifestyle.
+If negligence caused your child’s birth injury, you have the right to seek compensation for your child’s lifelong care.
+Our Delaware Erb’s palsy attorneys are dedicated to helping you recover and get your family adjusted to this new lifestyle.

 For a free legal consultation with Delaware Erb’s Palsy lawyer, call 1-800-222-9529